zong4/MinecraftEngine/README.md

   <img src="./Assets/Logo.png" alt="Logo" width="200">
 </p>

-> A custom **game engine** built for voxel-style games like *Minecraft* and *Terraria* — optimized for procedural world generation, chunk rendering, and simulation performance.

 ## What we want?

 This engine is designed specifically for **Minecraft-like voxel games**, focusing on performance, chunk management, and real-time procedural generation — without the overhead of general-purpose engines like Unity or Unreal.